RESOURCES FOR REVIEW

-The books, journals, and other resources listed below are a ongoing list that Rifts’ staff curates.
+The books, journals, and resources listed below are curated by Rift staff members.

 We have found these books particularly useful and insightful for our research and products and think we should share them with the world.
 Over time we will be adding and removing resources.
 If you have any questions or suggestions for us to review and list don’t hesitate to email us at [email protected]